 Most schools offer an American-style curriculum, International Baccalaureate programmes or a combination of the two, and there are diverse Christian foundations.
 Coeducational day schooling is the norm and many schools admit children of all ages.
 But a handful offer boarding and there are several high schools.

-There are eight IB World Schools, which all offer the International Baccalaureate Diploma, while two schools, I-Shou International School and Taipei Kuei Shan School, follow all three IB programmes.
-Teaching is in English at four schools, while the other four teach in English and Chinese.
+There are 15 IB World Schools in Taiwan.
+Of these, 10 offer the International Baccalaureate Diploma, while two schools, I-Shou International School and Taipei Kuei Shan School, follow all three IB programmes.

 Taiwan has a highly developed education system founded in the strong Confucian values of its citizens.
 Education is compulsory from age six to 18 and more than 95 per cent of school leavers go on to university.
-Taiwan has 128 universities and 45 per cent of working age people hold degrees.
+Taiwan has more than 120 universities and 45 per cent of working age people hold degrees.

 For more information about international schools in Taiwan, see www.internationalschoolsearch.com